peripheryapp/periphery/README.md

 ## Continuous Integration

-When integrating Periphery into a CI pipeline, you can potentially skip the build phase if your pipeline has already done so, e.g. to run tests.
+When integrating Periphery into a CI pipeline, you can potentially skip the build phase if your pipeline has already done so, e.g., to run tests.
 This can be achieved using the `--skip-build` option.
 However, you also need to tell Periphery the location of the index store using `--index-store-path`.
 This location is dependent on your project type.

-Note that when using `--skip-build` and `--index-store-path` it's vital that the index store contains data for all of the targets you specify via `--targets`.
+Note that when using `--skip-build` and `--index-store-path` it's vital that the index store contain data for all the targets you specify via `--targets`.
 For example, if your pipeline previously built the targets 'App' and 'Lib', the index store will only contain data for the files in those targets.
-You cannot then instruct Periphery to scan additional targets, e.g 'Extension', or 'UnitTests'.
+You cannot then instruct Periphery to scan additional targets, e.g., 'Extension' or 'UnitTests'.

 ### Xcode

-The index store generated by `xcodebuild` exists in DerivedData at a location dependent on your project, e.g `~/Library/Developer/Xcode/DerivedData/YourProject-abc123/Index/DataStore`.
+The index store generated by `xcodebuild` exists in DerivedData at a location dependent on your project, e.g., `~/Library/Developer/Xcode/DerivedData/YourProject-abc123/Index/DataStore`.
 For Xcode 14 and later, the `Index` directory can be found as `Index.noindex`, which suppresses Spotlight indexing.

 ### SwiftPM

 By default, Periphery looks for the index store at `.build/debug/index/store`.
-Therefore, if you intend to run Periphery directly after calling `swift test`, you can omit the `--index-store-path` option and Periphery will use the index store created when the project was built for testing.
+Therefore, if you intend to run Periphery directly after calling `swift test`, you can omit the `--index-store-path` option, and Periphery will use the index store created when the project was built for testing.
 However, if this isn't the case, then you must provide Periphery the location of the index store with `--index-store-path`.

 ## Build Systems